††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††† Revised: 08/29/2016

 01.02† Department of Education regulations, 34 CFR 668.34, require the development and dissemination of this information to students.

 02.†††††† SATISFACTORY ACADEMIC PROGRESS GUIDELINES

-*a.
-Maximum Timeframe: While the maximum timeframe does not apply to graduate students, Texas State is required to develop, disseminate and consistently apply a policy defining the maximum timeframe within which graduate and graduate certificate students must complete their program.
-For graduate and graduate certificate students, the policy limits the maximum number of credit hours (total attempted hours) and includes all hours (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
+a.†† Maximum Timeframe Ė While the maximum timeframe does not apply to graduate students, Texas State is required to develop, disseminate and consistently apply a policy defining the maximum timeframe within which graduate and post-baccalaureate teacher certificate students must complete their program.
+For graduate and post-baccalaureate teacher certificate students, the policy limits the maximum number of credit hours (total attempted hours) and includes all hours (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
 The total attempted hours will include non-credit courses taken at the university or any institution of higher education, including hours accepted in transfer.
 There is no provision for academic amnesty in evaluating SAP.
-If a student changes his or her major, all of the hours attempted while working on those majors within a degree program (masterís or doctoral) or graduate certificate program count toward the maximum allowable hours.
+If a student changes his or her major, all of the hours attempted while working on those majors within a degree program (masterís or doctoral) or post-baccalaureate teacher certificate program count toward the maximum allowable hours.
 The maximum number of total attempted hours will be approximately 150% of the maximum number of semester hours for any masterís or doctoral program.

 1)†† A masterís program requires typically no more than 69 hours, which will allow 104 attempted hours (69 * 150% = 103.5 hours).
 This calculation will apply to all masterís programs.

 2)†† A doctoral program requires typically no more than 75 hours, which will allow 113 attempted hours (75 * 150% = 113 hours).
 This calculation will apply to all doctoral programs.